Overview of Substance Abuse Treatment Programs

 Intensive outpatient program (IOP) - Not a live-in treatment program, but still requires a major time commitment.
 IOP usually meet at least 3 days a week for 2-4 hours a day or more.
 The major focus is relapse prevention and it is usually scheduled around work or school.

-Counseling (individual, couples, group, or family) — Works best in conjunction with other types of treatment or as follow-up support (aftercare).
-Therapy can help identify the root causes of one's substance use, help to rebuild relationships, and teach healthier coping skills.
+Counseling (individual, couples, group, or family) - Works best in conjunction with other types of treatment or as follow-up support (aftercare).
+Therapy can help identify the root causes of one's SUD, help to rebuild relationships, and teach healthier coping skills.

 Sober living - Usually follows intensive care such as residential treatment where one lives with other people in recovery.
 Facilities provide a supportive drug-free environment to assist with relapse prevention.

-Brief intervention — appropriate only for those at risk for substance abuse or addiction, not those who have already developed a serious problem.
+Brief intervention - appropriate only for those at risk for SUD, not those who have already developed a serious problem.
 Interventions may consist of several visits to a healthcare professional to discuss the harmful effects of substance abuse and strategies for cutting back on use of the at-risk substance.